 Step 3.
 Go to the "View" Tab.
 In the Show/hide section, check "Hidden items".

 After this, you will be able to check the hidden or missing files in your hard drive again.

 Also Read: Show Hidden Files on USB and Memory Card.

 Method 3.
 Retrieve Files that Were Hidden/Deletes by Virus Using CMD

-According to some users, sometimes viruses or malware may cause "file loss" issue on your hard drive.
+According to some users, sometimes viruses or malware may cause a "file loss" issue on your hard drive.
 For example, a shortcut virus would hide the original data, creating a shortcut of the files displaying on your drive.

 To restore the files that are hidden by virus or malware, run the CMD command lines are shown below:

 Step 1.
 Run antivirus software to clear viruses, malware on your hard drive and PC.